PolymerSearch/apidocs/source/includes/datasets.md

 url | false | URL to a valid public downloadable CSV. file | false | Type: file.
-The file to upload. name | true | Name of the dataset/file. starting_row | false | Desired row number where Polymer should start processing your file. update | false | Boolean.
+The file to upload. name | true | Name of the dataset/file. description | false | Description of the dataset/file. starting_row | false | Desired row number where Polymer should start processing your file. update | false | Boolean.
 Force update dataset in case a dataset already exists with the given name.